Veronika-Seman/suicide_behavior_detection/README.md

 Libraries: PyTorch, HuggingFace Transformers, Scikit-learn, Pandas, NumPy Models Used:
 BERT, DistilBERT, RoBERTa, XLNet, MentalBERT (transformer-based models), SVM (optimized baseline)
+Note: For RoBERTa and MentalBERT, intermediate checkpoint files from cross-validation folds were not included in the repository due to their large size.
+Instead, only the best model from the folds was preserved, along with its tokenizer and configuration files.
 Techniques:
 Data preprocessing & cleaning (tokenization, normalization, deduplication) Train/Validation/Test split with fixed folds